opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 ## Ingestion performance improvements using the ml_inference processor

-The OSI `ml_inference` processor significantly enhances data ingestion performance for ML-enabled search.
+The OpenSearch Ingestion `ml_inference` processor significantly enhances data ingestion performance for ML-enabled search.
 It's ideally suited for use cases requiring ML-model-generated data, including semantic search, multimodal search, document enrichment, and query understanding.
 In semantic search, the processor can accelerate the creation and ingestion of large-volume, high-dimensional vectors by an order of magnitude.

 The processor's offline batch inference capability offers distinct advantages over real-time model invocation.
 While real-time processing requires a live model server with capacity limitations, batch inference dynamically scales compute resources on demand and processes data in parallel.
-For example, when the OSI pipeline receives 1 billion source data requests, it creates 100 S3 files for ML batch inference input.
-The `ml_inference` processor then initiates a SageMaker batch job using 100 `ml.m4.xlarge` EC2 instances, completing the vectorization of 1 billion requests in 14 hours---a task that would be virtually impossible to accomplish in real-time mode.
+For example, when the OpenSearch Ingestion pipeline receives 1 billion source data requests, it creates 100 S3 files for ML batch inference input.
+The `ml_inference` processor then initiates an Amazon SageMaker batch job using 100 `ml.m4.xlarge` Amazon Elastic Compute Cloud (Amazon EC2) instances, completing the vectorization of 1 billion requests in 14 hours---a task that would be virtually impossible to accomplish in real-time mode.
 This process is illustrated in the following diagram.

 ![SageMaker Batch Job](/assets/media/blog-images/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion/SageMaker_Batch_Job.png){: .img-fluid}